The 10 Best Part-Time Jobs for Seniors

 Perhaps the ultimate work-from-home job, blogging has no formal training — you just need a way with words and enough comfort with technology to learn how to use various content management systems.

 If you're really tech-savvy, you may be able to turn that into a job handling a company's social media accounts.
-Although this is a job that tends to skew younger (and doesn't typically pay all that well), there are social media roles where a more seasoned voice is preferred.
+Although this is a job that tends to skew younger, there are social media roles where a more seasoned voice is preferred.